Post-Traumatic Growth | Rebuilding Life After Trauma

 The Five Domains of Post-Traumatic Growth

-Research has identified five domains of post-traumatic growth in an attempt to define and articulate the ways in which trauma can lead to new perspectives and personal growth.
+Research has identified five domains of post-traumatic growth to define and articulate how trauma can lead to new perspectives and personal development.

 - New Possibilities.